Herb – Arnica montana

 Most commonly used for treating wounds, bruises and injuries.
 Anti-bacterial and anti-inflammatory qualities help reduce pain and swelling while improving wound healing.
 Arnica has also been used as a tobacco substitute and another of its names is mountain tobacco, or “smokeherb”.

-Treats: arthritis, burns, ulcers, eczema, bruising, acne, muscle exhaustion, altitude sickness, sprains, fractures, painful joints, sore muscles,
+Arthritis, burns, ulcers, eczema, bruising, acne, muscle exhaustion, altitude sickness, sprains, fractures, painful joints, sore muscles

 I decided to try Arnica on that spot, more for the pain, and never expecting the bump to go away.
 During a one week period, I used it daily.
 I noticed today, my pain is gone, and I no longer have any sign of the ganglion cyst.
 It’s gone!
 This home made ointment has quite some power to heal injuries.
 I’m going to experiment further as needed, but I’d recommend making your own solution and have it in your first-aid cupboard for when the time or situation calls

 - Dry the flowers completely (about 10-14 days)

 - Put dry flowers and leaves into a clean glass jar.

 - Add 1-2 cups of oil (choose a pure oil, for example a Shea, an almond, an aloe, or a olive oil, and be sure it’s organic)

 - Seal the jar so that it’s air-tight, and find a warm spot in full-1/2 day summer sun.